The team behind Baidu’s first smart speaker is now using AI to make films

 Path to monetization

 Investors are buying into rct’s offering.
-The startup is about to close its Series A funding round just months after banking seed money from Y Combinator and Chinese venture capital firm Skysaga, the startup told TechCrunch.
+The startup is about to close its Series A funding round just months after banking seed money from Y Combinator and Chinese venture capital firm Skysaga, it told TechCrunch.

 The company has a few imminent tasks before achieving its Westworld dream.
 For one, it needs a lot of technical talent to train Morpheus with screenplay data.
 No one on the team had experience in filmmaking, so it’s on the lookout for a creative head who appreciates AI’s application in films.